unstoppabledomains/dev-docs/login-with-unstoppable/troubleshoot/troubleshooting-guide.md

 ## Error: Invalid Redirect URI

 This commonly happens when a set of credentials meant to be used in a live environment are copied to the local test environment, which causes a mismatch between the configuration on the server and the configuration of the library instance.
-The error displays in the console and is highlighted in red when you inspect it (for Chrome).&#x20;
+The error displays in the console and is highlighted in red when you inspect it (for Chrome).

 The solution is to modify the redirect URIs in the Login Client to ensure a match between the server and library instance.
 More than one redirect URI can be added to the Login Client to support two different sets of credentials (i.e. one for the live environment and another for the local test environment).